zaplatynski/second-hand-log/README.md

 ## Compilation instruction

 Maven is used to compile and assemble the FirstSpirit module (FSM).
-How to do that please refer to the official developer documentation at the [FS Dev Tools](https://github.com/e-Spirit/FSDevTools/) for resolving FirstSpirit dependencies such as the FirstSpirit Access API.
+How to do that please refer to the official developer documentation at the [FSDevTools](https://github.com/e-Spirit/FSDevTools/) for resolving FirstSpirit dependencies such as the FirstSpirit Access API.

 ##  Disclaimer